 Delineators shall be bi-directional with a minimum effective reflective area of eight square inches as approved by the Resident.
 The reflectors shall be methyl methacrylate and the housing of acrylonitrile butadiene styrene.
-Color shall be in accordance with the MUTCD.
+Color shall be in accordance with the Manual on Uniform Traffic Control Devices (MUTCD).